apollographql/apollo-server/docs/source/api/apollo-server.md

    Set to true to remove error details from the traces sent to Apollo's servers.
 Defaults to false.

+* `errorFilter`: (err: Error) => boolean

+   By default, all errors get reported to Engine servers.
+You can specify a a filter function to exclude specific errors from being reported by returning false.

 *  `generateClientInfo`: (GraphQLRequestContext) => ClientInfo **AS 2.2**

    Creates a client context(ClientInfo) based on the request pipeline's